-Until 30th June, 2017, goods coding system in India prevailed in its primeval stages and thousands of products across various states had their own coding mechanisms for classifying goods, until the advent of the new generation taxation regime – GST, which to function, demands a fully uniform and organized classification of goods, applicable PAN India and which is followed internationally too.
+Until 30th June 2017, goods coding system in India prevailed in its primeval stages and thousands of products across various states had their own coding mechanisms for classifying goods, until the advent of the new generation taxation regime – GST, which to function, demands a fully uniform and organized classification of goods, applicable PAN India and which is followed internationally too.
 The adoption of the HSN [ Harmonised System of Nomenclature] Codes will bring utmost clarity, transparency and enhanced efficiency in the way goods were classified and understood.

-What is a HSN Code?
+What is an HSN Code?

-Harmonised System of Nomenclature [HSN] is a six digit uniform code that classifies 5000 + products worldwide.
+Harmonised System of Nomenclature [HSN] is a six-digit uniform code that classifies 5000 + products worldwide.
 It was thought of and developed by the World Customs Organization [WCO] with a vision of standardizing the classification of all the goods prevailing worldwide, in a logical and systematical manner.
 HSN plays a crucial role in the taxation of a country and helps to get the accurate rate of tax applicable on any product in a country.
 HSN is also referred to analyze a specific product movement across the world and assists in determining the volume of any product exported or imported.

-The six digit code is an organized amalgamation of different sections – drilled down to chapters – further classified into headings and sub headings.
+The six-digit code is an organized amalgamation of different sections – drilled down to chapters – further classified into headings and subheadings.